davidde/notes/BASH.md

    $ ssh-add
    - If you created your key with a different name/path, add the path to the command:
    $ ssh-add ~/.ssh/user1_host1

+### Adding your public key to VPS server/Github/Gitlab/etc.
+- Open the id_rsa.pub file and copy the entire content of that file (or use `$ cat id_rsa.pub`).
+- Login to your account of the specific service (e.g. Github, DigitalOCean, Vultr, etc.) you want to ssh into, and go to the 'SSH key Settings'.
+- Paste the exact content of the public key into the Key input.
+- Give it a descriptive name, which will still be meaningful to you 2 years from now.
+- Click 'Add SSH key'.
+- Once the string is saved to the service, you should be good to go!

 ---------------------------------------------------------------------------------------------------------------------